Dairy Products for Lactose Intolerance

 On the other hand, dairy-free products don’t contain any dairy at all, making them suitable for those who need to avoid dairy completely, whether due to allergies or dietary choices.
 So, lactose-free isn't the same as dairy-free.

 Lactose intolerance is a very individualized condition.
-There are often many ways for those with lactose intolerance or showing lactose intolerance symptoms to keep the great taste and nutritional benefits of dairy foods (milk, cheese and yogurt) in their diet, like starting with lactose-free dairy foods and choosing foods with minimal amounts of lactose.
+There are many ways for those with lactose intolerance to keep the great taste and nutritional benefits of dairy foods (milk, cheese and yogurt) in their diet, like starting with lactose-free dairy foods and choosing foods with minimal amounts of lactose

 Tips for a Lactose-Friendly Diet